studymlwithme/ML-Resources/Daily-Resources/day48.md

 # Day 48

 Today I dove into the actual math and statistics behind regularization, which was weridly more complicated than I expected.
-It is always funny when I discover something that I have used hundreds if not thousands of times is actually has a lot more complexity than I would of assumed.
+It is always funny when I discover something that I have used hundreds if not thousands of times is actually has a lot more complex than I would of assumed.

 Resources: